swara14/CityRadar/README.md

    - Fetches top headlines from the NewsAPI for the United States.
    - Displays title, description, publication date, and content for each news article.

+3. **Graphical User Interface (Tkinter):**
+   - Utilizes Tkinter to create a user-friendly GUI for interacting with the script.
+   - Includes entry fields for entering the city name, a button to fetch data, and text areas for displaying weather and news information.

 ## How to Use

 1. **Weather:**
    - Run the script.
-   - Enter the desired city name when prompted.
+   - Enter the desired city name in the Tkinter GUI when prompted.
    - View the retrieved weather information for the specified city.

 2. **News:**
    - Run the script.
-   - Get the latest top headlines from the NewsAPI for the United States.
+   - Get the latest top headlines from the NewsAPI for the United States in the Tkinter GUI.

+3. **Graphical User Interface (Tkinter):**
+   - Run the script.
+   - Enter the city name and click the "Fetch Data" button to get weather and news information.
+   - View the results in the Tkinter GUI text areas.

 ## Requirements